Coronavirus Updates for CFDT and SDU Patients: Preparing for Your Visit

-Based on CDC recommendations for the public, CHOP now asks that all parents and caregivers visiting a CHOP facility and children over 2 years old wear a mask over their mouths and noses as an extra layer of protection.
+Based on CDC recommendations for the public, CHOP now asks that all parents/caregivers visiting a CHOP facility and children over 2 years old wear a mask over their mouths and noses as an extra layer of protection.
 You and your healthy adult support person will be provided with a disposable mask along with a storage bag and instructions.
 We appreciate your support in wearing a mask to help keep everyone safe.

 Support resources and services